alan-turing-institute/mogp-emulator/docs/methods/proc/ProcPredictGP.rst

 :ref:`t-process<DefTProcess>`, for the simulator output function conditional on some hyperparameters.
 The second is generally a collection of sets of values of the hyperparameters being conditioned on, but may be just a single set of values.
-We let :math:`\strut s` denote the number of hyperparameter sets provided with the emulator.
-When we have a single set of hyperparameter values, :math:`\strut s=1`.
+We let :math:`s` denote the number of hyperparameter sets provided with the emulator.
+When we have a single set of hyperparameter values, :math:`s=1`.
 See the discussion page on the forms of GP based emulators (:ref:`DiscGPBasedEmulator<DiscGPBasedEmulator>`) for more details.

-The procedure for computing predictions generally takes the form of computing the appropriate predictions from the GP or t-process, given that the hyperparameters takes each of the :math:`\strut s` sets of values in turn, and if :math:`\strut s>1` then combining the resulting :math:`\strut s:ref:` predictions.
-See also the discussion page on Monte Carlo estimation (`DiscMonteCarlo<DiscMonteCarlo>`), where this approach is treated in more detail and in particular there is consideration of how many sets of hyperparameters should be used.
+The procedure for computing predictions generally takes the form of computing the appropriate predictions from the GP or t-process, given that the hyperparameters takes each of the :math:`s` sets of values in turn, and if :math:`s>1` then combining the resulting :math:`s` predictions.
+See also the discussion page on Monte Carlo estimation (:ref:`DiscMonteCarlo<DiscMonteCarlo>`), where this approach is treated in more detail and in particular there is consideration of how many sets of hyperparameters should be used.